 To illustrate the role of rental prices, we conduct the following experiment: stamp duty is replaced by a property or consumption tax and house prices are set to the equilibrium level in the relevant counterfactual economy.
 However, the rental price is set such that the price-to-rent ratio is unchanged by the tax reform.
 As a result, rents and prices move together as in Kaas et al. (2020).
 Such an experiment yields an average cev of 0.09% in the property tax case and -0.16% in the consumption tax case.
 These welfare gains are smaller than in our counterfactual experiments in which rents fall.
-Notably, in the consumption tax case, the removal of stamp duty leads to a slight welfare loss which is in line with their result.
+Notably, in the consumption tax case, the removal of stamp duty leads to a slight welfare loss, which is in line with their result.
 Although our models vary in other dimensions,37 we view the differences in rental supply as important for understanding the differences in the welfare results.

-5.3 Transition Dynamics
+5.3 Transition dynamics

-Thus far, we have focused on steady state changes.
+Thus far, we have focused on steady-state changes.
 In this section, we examine transition dynamics (see Appendix E for the computation procedure).
 In doing so, we assume that changes in the tax system are unanticipated but once the change occurs, households have perfect foresight regarding prices and rents over the transition.

-Evolution of Aggregates along the Transition.
-The transitional dynamics in the two counterfactual experiments are broadly similar; for brevity, we present only the property tax case.
+Evolution of aggregates along the transition The transitional dynamics in the two counterfactual experiments are broadly similar; for brevity, we present only the property tax case.
 Figure 9 depicts the transition paths of variables after stamp duty is replaced with a property tax.
-Note that the transition to the new steady state takes about 18-20 years, i.e., 9-10 periods.
+Note that the transition to the new steady state takes about 18-20 years, that is, 9-10 periods.
 However, most of the adjustment takes place in the first 4 years.
 The house price increases by 0.56% immediately after the reform, which is around 50% of the total increase in the house price, and then smoothly converges to the new steady state.
+The initial decline in the rental price is large and overshoots the long run decline before gradually increasing to the new steady-state level.